srinandan/srinandans-hybrid/README.md

 Creating an appropriate folder structure is key to using kustomize.
 The folder structure below isn't the only approach.
 Here is a brief explanation of the folders:

 * `base`: This folder contains the Kubernetes manifests of ApigeeOrganization, ApigeeEnvironment, ApigeeDatastore and other components of the runtime.
-Within the folder, there are sub folders per namespace - `apigee`, `apigee-system` and `istio-system`
+Within the folder, there are sub folders per component - `controller`, `organization`, `environment` and `envoyfilters`
 * `cluster`: This folder contains cluster level resources like `ClusterRoleBinding`, `CustomResourceDefinitions` etc
 * `primary`: This folder contains a CA cert file which must only be executed in the primary cluster.
 If you have more than one region for the Apigee hybrid deployment, select one of the regions  as the primary.
 * `overlays/templates`: This folder contains templates that are used to generate Kubernetes manifests